TaoELi/cavity-md-ipi/README.md

 Experimentalists have found that many molecular properties can be significantly modified under VSC or V-USC.
 Two of the most astonishing findings are:

-- modification of ground-state chemical reaction rates and chemical selectivity under thermal conditions [(check here)](https://doi.org/10.1126/science.aau7742);
+- Modification of ground-state chemical reaction rates and chemical selectivity under thermal conditions [(check here)](https://doi.org/10.1126/science.aau7742);

-- acceleration of intermolecular vibrational energy transfer rate between different molecular species under laser pumping [(check here)](https://doi.org/10.1126/science.aba3544).
+- Acceleration of intermolecular vibrational energy transfer rate between different molecular species under laser pumping [(check here)](https://doi.org/10.1126/science.aba3544).

 These experimental findings suggest that VSC or V-USC might provide a new means to control chemistry *without additional energy input*, which could have a direct impact on both academia or industry.
 However, there is no good theoretical approach to describe these intriguing experimental findings.
 Therefore, CavMD is proposed.